 Last night I had the honor of speaking at Solarflare’s first “Contain NY” event.
-We were also very fortune to have two guest speakers, Shanna Chan from Red Hat, and Shaun Empie from NGINX.
+We were also very fortunate to have two guest speakers, Shanna Chan from Red Hat, and Shaun Empie from NGINX.
 Shanna presented OpenShift then provided a live demonstration where she updated some code, rebuilt the application, constructed the container, then deployed the container into QA.
 Shaun followed that up by reviewing NGINX Plus with flawless application delivery and live action monitoring.
 He then rolled out and scaled up a website with shocking ease.
 I’m glad I went first as both would have been tough acts to follow.

 While Shanna and Shaun both made container deployment appear easy, both of these deployments were focused on speed to deploy, not maximizing the performance of what was being deployed.
 As one dives into the details of how to extract the most from the resources we’re provided we quickly learn that container networking is hard, and performance networking from within containers is even an order of magnitude more challenging.
 Tim Hockin, a Google Engineering Manager, was quoted in the eBook “Networking, Security & Storage” by THENEWSTACK that “Every network in the world is a special snowflake; they’re all different, and there’s no way that we can build that into our system.”